 - Modernization: These investments enhance the transportation system to make it safer and more accessible and to accommodate growth.
 These projects address compliance with federal mandates or other statutory requirements for safety and/or accessibility improvements; exceed state-of-good-repair thresholds to substantially modernize existing assets; and provide expanded capacity to accommodate current or anticipated demand on transportation systems.
 The MassDOT Highway Division programs in this area include the Americans with Disabilities Act (ADA) Retrofit Program, the Intersection Improvement Program, the Intelligent Transportation System (ITS) Program, and the Roadway Reconstruction Program.
-MBTA programs in this area include the Red and Orange Line Improvements Program, the Commuter Rail Safety and Resiliency Program, the Accessibility Program, the Risk Management and Mitigation Program, the Automated Fare Collection (AFC) Program, and the Customer Experience and Technology Improvements Program. - Expansion: These investments provide more diverse transportation options for communities throughout the Commonwealth.
+MBTA programs in this area include the Red and Orange Line Transformation Program, the Commuter Rail Transformation Program, the Accessibility Program, the Risk Management and Mitigation Program, and the Fare Transformation Program. - Expansion: These investments provide more diverse transportation options for communities throughout the Commonwealth.
 They expand highway, transit, and rail networks and/or services, or they expand bicycle and pedestrian networks to provide more transportation options and address health and sustainability objectives.
 The MassDOT Highway Division programs in this area include the Bicycle and Pedestrian Program and the Capacity Program.
-The MBTA's major expansion program is for the Green Line Extension.
+The MBTA's major expansion programs are for the Green Line Extension and South Coast Rail.